 BAI HAO (White Hair)

-Bai Hao is a darker oolong, and typical of this type, sweet and nicely rounded.
-A Taiwanese original, it is the superior class of semi-oxidized Fujian type tea, with a higher degree of oxidation and a great abundance of white tips.
-This tea is soft and sweet with flavors reminiscent of chestnuts and honey.
+Bai Hao is a darker oolong that is sweet and nicely rounded.
+It is a superior class of semi-oxidized Fujian type tea, with a higher degree of oxidation and a great abundance of white tips.
+This tea is soft with flavors reminiscent of chestnuts and honey.
 Like Gui Fei, it belongs to the bug-bitten category of teas.
 This means that the leaves undergo a live oxidation while still on the stem, whereas oxidation in other teas happens after the leaves have been plucked.